CommonWalrus/TechnicalWritingPortfolio/How to play Magic.md

 Exile is the land beyond the graveyard.
 Cards in exile are usually gone for good or being stored there temporarily by some other ability.

 ### Deck construction and game formats
 Magic functions as a rules system with which you can play a variety of games, much like how a ball can be used many different ways.
 These are called formats, and each one helps to define how the game is played more specifically.
 Unless otherwise noted, players should start the game with 20 life.
+Most formats have no maximum deck size.
 In any format with more then 2 players, the starting player will get to draw on their first turn.

 #### Constructed
-In constucted formats, you bring your own deck of at least 60 cards.
+In constructed formats, you bring your own deck of at least 60 cards.
 You are limited to 4 copies of any card, but may use an unlimited number of basic lands.
 The cards you may use in constructed formats are often defined by when they were printed, and may have a list of banned cards.
 Standard encompasses cards printed in the last 2-3 years, whereas Pioneer allows cards printed since 2012.
 Older formats include Modern (2003 onward), and Legacy (All cards since the game's inception in 1993).

 #### Limited
 In limited formats, you open booster packs of cards to build your deck on the fly.
 In all limited formats, your deck must contain at least 40 cards, and you may add an unlimited number of basic lands.
 This is no limit to the number of copies of a card you can play.